 The integrity of the bankruptcy system depends upon debtors to self-report honestly and accurately all their assets and liabilities when they file for bankruptcy protection.
 The U.S. Trustees have an affirmative duty to refer instances of possible criminal conduct to the U.S. Attorney and to assist in the prosecution of such criminal conduct.
 The bankruptcy system requires vigorous prosecution of criminal violations to encourage honest, lawful behavior.
 Moreover, criminal referrals from the USTP show that bankruptcy crimes are often linked to other white collar crimes such as fraud in obtaining federally guaranteed mortgage loans, money laundering, identity theft, mail fraud, and wire fraud.
-The USTP tracks criminal referrals, evaluates current efforts, and cooperates with other federal agencies (e.g., the U.S. Attorneys and the Federal Bureau of Investigation (FBI)) to address this multi-faceted problem.
+The USTP tracks criminal referrals, evaluates current efforts, and cooperates with other federal agencies (e.g., the U.S. Attorneys and the Federal Bureau of Investigation (FBI) to address this multi-faceted problem.

-The Program's Office of Criminal Enforcement (OCE) coordinates the criminal referral responsibilities carried out by the USTP's 95 field offices and directly assists prosecutors in pursuing bankruptcy crimes.
+The Program's Office of Criminal Enforcement (OCE) coordinates the criminal referral responsibilities carried out by the USTP's 95 field offices and assists law enforcement in pursuing bankruptcy and related crimes.
 OCE also provides extensive training, develops resource materials, and enhances coordination for the benefit of the USTP's staff, federal prosecutors, and other law enforcement personnel.

-In FY 2011, the USTP made 1,968 criminal referrals, an increase of 14 percent over FY 2010.
-Criminal referrals are over 69% higher than those reported in FY 2007, when the first report submission was required.
+In FY 2012, the USTP made 2,121 criminal referrals, an increase of 8 percent over FY 2011.
+Criminal referrals are over 82% higher than those reported in FY 2007, when the first report submission was required.
 Criminal referrals specific to mortgage fraud comprised 137 of the total number referred in FY 2011.
-In many cases, the USTP's lawyers directly prosecuted or assisted the prosecution team in cases initiated as a result of criminal referrals made by the USTP's offices.
-Members of the OCE plus attorneys in field offices across the country who have been designated as Special Assistant U.S. Attorneys, are available to try cases involving bankruptcy crimes.
+In many cases, USTP's lawyers and other staff members assisted the prosecution team in cases initiated as a result of criminal referrals made by the USTP's offices.
+Program attorneys in field offices across the country who have been designated as Special Assistant U.S. Attorneys are available to try cases involving bankruptcy crimes.

 • Frederic Alan Gladle, 53, who was charged on December 9, 2011, in U.S. District Court in Los Angeles with one count of bankruptcy fraud and one count of aggravated identity theft pleaded guilty to both counts on January 6, 2012.
+On May 3, 2012, Gladle was sentenced to 61 months in prison and was ordered to forfeit \$84,010.
 Gladle, who had several aliases, collected \$1.6 million from distressed homeowners over the last four years through the operation of a foreclosure rescue scheme involving in excess of 1,100 properties.
 Gladle, either directly or through salespersons, had homeowners transfer a fractional interest in their properties to unsuspecting bankruptcy debtors whom Gladle identified through court records.
 By doing so, Gladle was able to use the debtors' automatic stay in bankruptcy to stop foreclosure actions against the distressed homeowners.
 The U.S. Trustee's Wichita office detected the scheme and the USTP's Foreclosure Rescue/Petition Preparer Working Group referred the matter to federal law enforcement after conducting a nationwide investigation.
-Post referral, the USTP provided substantial assistance to the Federal Bureau of Investigation and Special Inspector General for the Troubled Asset Relief Program
+Post referral, the USTP provided substantial assistance to the Federal Bureau of Investigation and Special Inspector General for the Troubled Asset Relief Program (SIGTARP).